MITLibraries/carbon/README.md

 3. Run `make publish-stage` to push the Docker container image to ECR for the `stage` environment.

-4. Run any `make` commands with calls to `aws ecs run-task --cluster carbon-ecs-stage ...` for testing the application.
+4. Run any `make` commands for testing the application.
+In the Makefile, the names of relevant make commands will contain the suffix '-stage' (e.g. `run-connection-tests-stage`).

 For an example, see [Connecting to the Data Warehouse](#connecting-to-the-data-warehouse).